 • Ramp-up may occur at times of poor visibility, including nighttime, if appropriate acoustic monitoring has occurred with no detections in the 30 minutes prior to beginning ramp-up.
-Acoustic source activation may only occur at times of poor visibility where operational planning cannot reasonably avoid such circumstances;
+Airgun array activation may only occur at times of poor visibility where operational planning cannot reasonably avoid such circumstances;

-If the acoustic source is shut down for brief periods (i.e., less than 30 minutes) for reasons other than that described for shutdown (e.g., mechanical difficulty), it may be activated again without ramp-up if PSOs have maintained constant visual and/or acoustic observation and no visual or acoustic detections of marine mammals have occurred within the applicable SZ.
-For any longer shutdown, pre-start clearance observation and ramp-up are required.
-For any shutdown at night or in periods of poor visibility (e.g., BSS 4 or greater), ramp-up is required, but if the shutdown period was brief and constant observation was maintained, pre-start clearance watch of 30 minutes is not required; and clearance of 30 min.
+• If the airgun array is shut down for brief periods (i.e., less than 30 minutes) for reasons other than implementation of prescribed mitigation (e.g., mechanical difficulty), it may be activated again without ramp-up if PSOs have maintained constant visual and/or acoustic observation and no visual or acoustic detections of marine mammals have occurred within the pre-start clearance zone (or extended SZ, where applicable).
+For any longer shutdown, pre-start clearance observation and ramp-up are required.; and

-• Testing of the acoustic source involving all elements requires rampup.
-Testing limited to individual source elements or strings does not require ramp-up but does require pre-start
+• Testing of the airgun array involving all elements requires rampup.
+Testing limited to individual source elements or strings does not require ramp-up but does require pre-start clearance of 30 minutes.